List of Marvel Comics characters: S: Shocker

-Shocker is the name of several characters appearing in American comic books published by Marvel Comics.
+Shocker is the name of two characters appearing in American comic books published by Marvel Comics.

 Shogo Lee

 Shogo Lee is a character appearing in American comic books published by Marvel Comics.
 He was created by writer Brian Wood and artist Olivier Coipel and first appeared in X-Men (vol. 4) #1 (July 2013).
 He is a human and the adopted son of Jubilee.

 While in Otherworld, a combination of fairy magic and Shogo's own imagination allows him to transform into a dragon.
 As a dragon, Shogo joined the Knights of X in their quest for the Siege Perilous.

 Shotgun

 Shotgun (Jensen "J.R."
 Walker) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Ann Nocenti and John Romita Jr., first appeared in Daredevil #271 (October 1989).

 J.R.
 Walker was once a soldier in the United States Army before becoming an assassin working for the CIA.
 The CIA and Skip Ash sent Shotgun to retrieve a young blonde woman known as Number 9.
 He wound up battling Daredevil.

 He has worked side by side with the Punisher at one point, teaming up to destroy the Carbone crime family.
 Shotgun had been hired to do this because the Carbone family were not the 'tame' Mafiosi that the government enjoyed.
 Shotgun saves the lives of the Punisher and ally Mickey Fondozzi.
 Shotgun and the Punisher then work to slaughter an isolated island full of international Mafia members.
 This particular battle results in the destruction of most of the Carbone family, with Rosalie Carbone being left in charge.

-During the "Dark Reign" storyline, Quasimodo researched Shotgun for Norman Osborn.
-While noting that Shotgun has a connection with Punisher, Quasimodo noted to Osborn that he would be a worthy soldier if he can keep him distant from Punisher.

-On the day when Randy Robertson and Janice Lincoln were about to be married, Shotgun crashed the wedding on his motorcycle where he used special bullets to wound Tombstone.
-While Tombstone was taken to the hospital, Spider-Man pursued Shotgun who managed to evade him.

 An athletic man with no superhuman powers, Shotgun is a highly experienced hand-to-hand combatant and an expert marksman with most known firearms.
 Shotgun wears Kevlar (body armor) for protection.
 He uses a high-powered recoilless rifle firing a variety of explosive, concussive, combustible and disintegrative ammunition, and also has a specially designed one-man tank.
 Shotgun's equipment was designed by Central Intelligence Agency weaponry research and design.